sdawood/dynamo-update-expression/README.md

 # dynamo-update-expression

-Generate DynamoDB Update Expression by diff-ing original and updated documents.
+Generate DynamoDB Update Expression by diff-ing original and updated/modified documents.

 Allows for generating update expression with no-orphans (create new nodes as you go) or deep paths (ideal for *predefined* document structure), more on that in the examples below.